MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/plugins/adding-openapi-plugins.md

                   {
                      "name": "id",
                      "in": "path",
-                     "description": "The ID of the light to change from the get_all_lights tool.", "required": true,
+                     "description": "The ID of the light to change.", "required": true,
                      "style": "simple",
                      "schema": {